marynapl/reactnd-would-you-rather/README.md

-# Would you rather app
+# Would You Rather App

 This is a web app that lets a user play the "Would you rather?" game.
 The user is able to: